mssfoobar/docs/docs/30_deployment/50-platform-infra/AWS-EKS/40-configure-platform-services.md

 ### ACM
-Certificate ARN to be used by Ingress configuration.
+- For Certificate ARN to be used by Ingress configuration, Project teams need to apply for a new domain or obtain a sub-domain from the AOH team to be used on the ingress for API endpoints
-To be customised by project/deplpyment